-2 For greater certainty, this Article does not prohibit any Party from requiring an enterprise to obtain a licence to supply any public telecommunications service within its territory.
+&lt;sup>1 For greater certainty, this Article does not prohibit a Party from requiring an enterprise to obtain a licence to supply any public telecommunications services within its territory.

-- (b) provide services to individual or multiple end-users over leased or owned circuits; - (c) connect leased or owned circuits with public telecommunications networks and services or with circuits leased or owned by another enterprise; - (d) perform switching, signalling, processing and conversion functions; and - (e) use operating protocols of their choice. - 3.
-Each Party shall ensure that an enterprise of the other Party may use public telecommunications services for the movement of information in its territory or across its borders, including for intra-corporate communications, and for access to information contained in databases or otherwise stored in machine-readable form in the territory of either Party. - 4.
-Notwithstanding paragraph 3, a Party may take measures that are necessary to ensure the security and confidentiality of messages and to protect the privacy of personal data of end-users of public telecommunications networks or services, provided that those measures are not applied in a manner that would constitute a means of arbitrary or unjustifiable discrimination or a disguised restriction on trade in services. - 5.
-Each Party shall ensure that no condition is imposed on access to and use of public telecommunications networks and services, other than as necessary to: - (a) safeguard the public service responsibilities of suppliers of public telecommunications networks and services, in particular their ability to make their networks or services generally available to the public; or - (b) protect the technical integrity of public telecommunications networks or services. - 6.
-Provided that they satisfy the criteria set out in paragraph 5, conditions for access to and use of public telecommunications networks and services may include: - (a) a requirement to use a specified technical interface, including an interface protocol, for connection with those networks or services; - (b) a requirement, when necessary, for the interoperability of those networks and services; - (c) type approval of terminal or other equipment that interfaces with the network and technical requirements relating to the attachment of that equipment to those networks; and - (d) a licensing, permit, registration or notification procedure which, if adopted or maintained, is transparent and provides for the processing of applications filed thereunder in accordance with a Party's laws or regulations.
+5. Each Party shall ensure that no condition is imposed on access to and use of public telecommunications networks and services, other than as necessary to:

+- (a) safeguard the public service responsibilities of suppliers of public telecommunications networks and services, in particular, their ability to make their networks or services generally available to the public, or - (b) protect the technical integrity of public telecommunications networks or services.

+6. Provided that they satisfy the criteria set out in paragraph 5, conditions for access to and use of public telecommunications networks and services may include:

+- (a) a requirement to use a specified technical interface, including an interface protocol, for connection with those networks and services; - (b) a requirement, when necessary, for the interoperability of those networks and services; - (c) type approval of terminal or other equipment that interfaces with the network and technical requirements relating to the attachment of that equipment to those networks; or - (d) a licensing, or notification procedure which, if adopted or maintained, is transparent and provides for the processing of applications filed thereunder in accordance with a Party's laws or regulations.

-Article 12.5: Obligations Relating to Suppliers of Public Telecommunications Services
+Article 12.5: Interconnection